Deductibles in Health Insurance: A Simple Guide

 A health insurance deductible is the amount a policyholder must pay before filing a health insurance claim.
 This means the insurance company will pay the claim amount only after you have cleared the deductibles.
 In other words, your insurer will pay only when the claim amount exceeds the deductible.
-If the amount is less than the deductible, the insurer will pay nothing, and your claim will get denied.
+If the amount is less than the deductible, health insurance will pay nothing, and your claim will be denied.

 Example: